compromise-evident/tryRSA/README.md

 # Semiprimes have perfect-secrecy-like nature

 Play with [RSA_difficulty_demo.cpp](https://github.com/compromise-evident/tryRSA/blob/main/Other/Factorization_theory/RSA_difficulty_demo.cpp#L33)
-(prints which two numbers multiplied recreate n last digits of your semiprime.)
+as it prints which two numbers multiplied recreate n last digits of your semiprime.
 Increase the number of semiprime digits you want recreated.
 Listed p*q are the plausible ending digits of the factors.